jzapiorkowski/guess-the-word/README.md

 # Guess the word!

+Guess the word is my very first project that I created to learn React.
+This is a game called charades where the user has to guess what is shown on the screen at the moment.
+Player can change difficulty which has effect in displaying output.

+There are three difficulties:

+1.  **Easy** - shows length of a word along with color highlighting (red - bad, green - good)
+2.  **Medium** - shows length of a word but without color highlighting
+3.  **Hard** - doesn't show length of a word nor color highlighting

+## You can check the demo [here](https://jzapiorkowski.github.io/guess-the-word/)

 To run this app locally, first clone this repository.
-Then inside the project directory use one of the following scripts.
+Then inside the project directory use one of the following scripts:

-## Available Scripts

-In the project directory, you can run:

 ### `npm start`